 Types of Cheese / Category of Cheese – Hotels | Resorts

-The cheese is comprised of three main components Water, Fat and Protein.
+The cheese is comprised of three main components Water, Fat, and Protein.
 And is produced by separating milk solids by curdling, this causes the proteins in the milk to coagulate.
-Curdling is normally done by adding selected bacteria or enzyme to the milk.
+Curdling is normally done by adding selected bacteria or enzymes to the milk.

-The type of cheese or category of cheese is determined by a) The Method of the Crudling process. b) The Type of Milk used (Cow's Milk, Goats Milk, etc.) c) The way curds are cut d) The way curds are drained. e) The way curds are pressed. f) The condition of ageing or ripening the cheese.
+The type of cheese or category of cheese is determined by a) The Method of the Crudling process. b) The Type of Milk used (Cow’s Milk, goat’s Milk, etc.) c) The way curds are cut d) The way curds are drained. e) The way curds are pressed. f) The condition of aging or ripening the cheese.

-Below list shows the Types of Cheese or Category of Cheese:
+The below list shows the Types of Cheese or Categories of Cheese: